MJKWoolnough/minecraft/nbt/README.md

 type Long int64
 ```

-Long is an implementation of the Data interface
+Long is an implementation of the Data interface.

 #### func (Long) Copy

 ```go
 func (l Long) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Long) Equal